huntergps/handbook-docs/Fuse/03 - UI Components.md

 ### $(PageIndicator)

-If you want to create a page indicator to the mix:
+If you want to add a page indicator to the mix:

 	<App Theme="Basic" Background="#000">
 		<DockPanel>